off-path/WordlistPatternCrafter/README.md

-# WordlistCraft
+# WordlistPatternCrafter

-WordlistCraft is a powerful tool for generating customized wordlists based on user-defined patterns.
+WordlistPatternCrafter is a powerful tool for generating customized wordlists based on user-defined patterns.
 It can combine words, numbers, special characters, and more to create comprehensive wordlists for various purposes, such as password generation, security testing, and more.

 ## Features